kumahq/kuma/docs/madr/decisions/046-meshservice-multizone.md

     kuma.io/origin: global
 spec:
   selector:
+    dataplane:
-    dataplaneTags: # it has no kuma.io/zone so it aggregates all redis from redis-system from all zones
+      tags: # it has no kuma.io/zone so it aggregates all redis from redis-system from all zones
       app: redis
       k8s.kuma.io/namespace: redis-system
 status: